-The next level of strong preparedness is just working together as a neighborhood to watch out for each other in a disaster.
+The "next level" of strong preparedness is simply working together as a neighborhood to watch out for each other in a disaster.
 If half your neighbors are not home when an earthquake hits, who will check on their children and pets?
-If your neighborhood is evacuated due to an approaching wildland fire, and you're not home, will somebody grab your pets?
+If your neighborhood is evacuated due to an approaching wildland fire, and your family are all away from home, will somebody grab your pets?

 As a neighborhood, you can coordinate bigger things.
 You can create better evacuation routes.
 You can make a list and check on EVERYONE after an earthquake.
-You can gather critical information for the next level of first-responders, your region's CERT Team.
-And you can develop skills like Light Search & Rescue, CPR and FIrst Aid that will help you manage small problems before they cost lives.
+You can gather critical information for the next level of first-responders: your region's CERT Team.
+You can develop skills like Light Search & Rescue, CPR and FIrst Aid that will help you manage small problems before they become large, life-threatening problems.

 Organize Your Neighborhood

-It starts with simply having neighborhood meetings a few times each year, more if you can.
-WFPD-Ready will help you identify risks, organize your neighbors, develop your plans and become better prepared.
-We give a regular 1-session class in "Personal and Neighborhood Preparedness" to get you started.
-And we will follow up with all of the guidance and consulting you need to get as prepared as you want to be.
+Getting your neighborhood prepared for an emergency starts with simply having neighborhood meetings a few times each year, more if you can.
+WFPD-Ready will help you identify risks, organize your neighbors, develop your plans, and become better prepared.
+We give a regular single-session class in "Personal and Neighborhood Preparedness" to get you started.
+We will follow up with all of the guidance and consulting you need to get as prepared as you want to be.
 Just having a team of neighbors who know the needs of the entire neighborhood can save lives.
 Helping all your neighbors to be personally prepared makes your entire neighborhood harder to "take out" in a disaster.

 Learn more about classes...